The Heisenberg category of a category: Grothendieck groups and the classical Fock space

 \begin{Example} The assumption of Corollary~\ref{cor:fockcateg} is satisfied in the following cases: \begin{enumerate} \item Let $X$ be a smooth projective variety and $\basecat = \catDGCoh{X}$ as in Examples~\ref{ex:Krug_part1} and \ref{ex:Krug_part2}.
 Assume moreover that the numerical Grothendieck group satisfies a Künneth formula:

-This is the case, by Example~\ref{ex:mukai}, if the Chow groups of $X$ tensored with $\mathbb{Q}$ satisfy the Künneth property.
+This is the case, by Example~\ref{ex:mukai}, if the Chow groups of $X$ tensored with $\mathbb{Q}$ satisfy the K{\"u}nneth formula {K{\"u}nneth formula}.
 A sufficient condition for this is that the Chow motive of $X$ is a summand of a direct sum of Tate motives \cite{totaro2016motive}.
+Note that this is a very strong assumption which is closely related to $\catDbCoh{X}$ having a full exceptional collection .
+It is already false for elliptic curves as we see in the counterexample in \S\ref{section:counterexample}.

-As the Chern character is additive on disjoint varieties, by Hirzebruch–Riemann–Roch we can replace $K_0$ with $K^{\text{num}}_0$ in \cite[Theorem 1]{vistoli1991higher} to get a direct sum decomposition:
+As the Chern character is additive on disjoint varieties, by Hirzebruch–-Riemann-–Roch we can replace $\mathrm{K}_0$ with $\mathrm{K}^{\text{num}}_0$ in \cite[Theorem 1]{vistoli1991higher} to get a direct sum decomposition:

+where the sum runs over all partitions $\lambda$ of $\ho$ and the product over all sizes $i$ of parts of $\lambda$.

 Hence, $\basecat$ satisfies the assumption of Corollary~\ref{cor:fockcateg}. \item Let $\Gamma \subset \mathrm{SL}(2,\mathbb{C})$ be a finite subgroup and $\basecat$ as in Examples~\ref{ex:CautisLicata_part1}, \ref{ex:CautisLicata_part3} and \ref{ex:CautisLicata_part2}.
 Then the dimension assumption for the usual K-groups follows from the combination of \cite[Proposition 5]{wang2000equivariant}, Göttsche's formula for the Betti numbers of Hilbert schemes and the fact the topological and algebraic K-theories agree on the minimal resolution of the quotient variety $\mathbb{C}^2/\Gamma$ (as both are described by the representation theory of $G$ \cite[Chapter 4]{nakajima1999lectures}).
 The Euler form equals the intersection form on the resolution, which is given by the appropriate finite type Cartan matrix.
 This is known to be non-degenerate.
 Hence, the kernel of $\chi$ is trivial in each case, and the dimension assumption descends to the numerical K-groups. \end{enumerate} \end{Example}